10 – Beelzebub

 Another great track from the Gradually Going Tornado album.
 Jeff Berlins’ virtuoso bass playing is very prominent in the tune.
 We like his Bill Bruford named the songs after Smoking Joe Frasier who at one time was the world heavyweight champion of boxing who used to battle it out with Muhammad Ali.

 # 4 – Bridge Of Inhibition

 The song “Bridge Of Inhibition,” was released on the first Earthworks album.
 The record was released in 1987.
-The album featured musicians Bill Bruford on drums, electronic drums, percussion, Iain Ballamy on alto, soprano, and tenor saxophones, Django Bates on tenor horn, trumpet, keyboards, Mick Hutton on bass and Dave Stewart on keyboards
+The album featured musicians Bill Bruford on drums, electronic drums, and percussion, Iain Ballamy on alto, soprano, and tenor saxophones, Django Bates on tenor horn, trumpet, and keyboards, Mick Hutton on bass, and Dave Stewart on keyboards.

 # 3 – Stromboli Kicks